seanTsmith/tequila/README.md

 Tequila es bueno!

 DOUG TODO:
-* make test into app and make the store connect to server
+* make test(/test-spec/test-runner.html) into app
+* and make the store connect to server

 TODO: